-We have audited the accompanying basic financial statements of Gerald R. Ford International Airport Authority (the "Authority"), a component unit of the County of Kent, Michigan, as of and for the years ended December 31, 2019 and 2018 and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, as listed in the table of contents.
+We have audited the accompanying financial statements of the Gerald R. Ford International Airport Authority (the "Authority"), a component unit of the County of Kent, Michigan, as of and for the years ended December 31, 2020 and 2019 and the related notes to the financial statements, which collectively comprise the Gerald R. Ford International Airport Authority's basic financial statements, as listed in the table of contents.